 Originally, the word ‘komi’ probably referred to “people”.
-Komi have called themselves ‘komi voitõr’ (Komi people), ‘komi-mort’ (Komi person), ‘komijoz’ (Komis), ‘iz´vatas’ (Izhma-Komis).
+The Komi have called themselves ‘komi voitõr’ (Komi people), ‘komi-mort’ (Komi person), ‘komijoz’ (the Komi), ‘iz´vatas’ (the Izhma-Komi).

-According to the 2010 census, 156 099 Zyrians and 63 106 Komi-Permyaks lived in Russia (total 219 205), while in 2002 their populations were respectively 293 406 and 125 235 (total 418 641) and in 1989 respectively 336 309 and 147 269 (total 483 578).
-Population of both Komi branches has thus significantly declined, due to the ongoing demographic crisis in Russia and continued Russification.
+According to the 2010 census, 156,099 Zyrians and 63,106 Komi-Permyaks lived in Russia (total 219,205), while in 2002, their populations were 293,406 and 125,235, respectively (total 418,641) and in 1989, 336,309 and 147,269, respectively (total 483,578).
+The population of both Komi branches has thus significantly declined, due to the ongoing demographic crisis in Russia and continued Russification.

 According to 2002 census data, 87.4% of Komi-Zyrians and 64.1% of Komi-Permyaks lived in their autonomous regions.
 Komi-Zyrians formed 25.2% of the population of their titular republic while Komi-Permyaks were a majority (59%) in their autonomous region.
 After the dissolution of the Soviet Union, the percentage of indigenous people has somewhat increased in the Komi Republic, partly due to the out-migration of some of the Russian-language industrial workforce.

 More than half of the residents of the Komi Republic are Russians, in addition to Ukrainians and Belarusians.
 In cities, especially those established since the 1930s in the North (Vorkuta, Inta, Pechora, Ukhta), the Russian-language population dominates.
 Ethnic Komi positions are stronger in agricultural rural areas, however urbanisation usually leads to Russification.
-Since the 19th century Komi-Zyrians also live in the Kola peninsula, Western Siberia and elsewhere.
+Since the 19th century Komi-Zyrians also live on the Kola peninsula, in Western Siberia and elsewhere.

 The Komi language belongs to the Permic group of Finno-Ugric languages.
 The closest kindred language is the Udmurt language of the same group.
 The Komi language is divided into two main dialect groups (northern or Komi-Zyrian and southern or Komi-Permyak) which, according to Russian (Soviet) tradition, are viewed as two close kindred languages.

-Komi language is alongside Russian an official language of the republic, but in reality Russian continues to dominate in the public sphere.
+Komi is alongside Russian an official language of the republic, but in reality Russian continues to dominate in public sphere.
 There are no Komi-language schools in the republic, in so-called ethnic schools the Komi languge and literature are taught as subjects.
-Komi-language programmes in local digital media have a 20-30% share while Komi-language print media and book circulations have significantly declined sine the Soviet period.
+Komi-language programmes in local digital media have a 20-30% share while Komi-language print media and book circulations have significantly declined since the Soviet period.
 The official language of Komi-Permyak ethnic administrative unit is Russian and the positions of the Komi-Permyak language in the public sphere and media are even worse than those of the Komi-Zyrian language.

 The late 1930s witnessed an extensive industrialisation of Komi ASSR.
 Coal, oil and gas industry with corresponding infrastructure was established, largely through forced labour.
 Industrialisation led to an extensive inflow of workers.
-Komis, who had maintained an absolute majority in their autonomous region before World War II, rapidly became a minority.
+The Komi, who had maintained an absolute majority in their autonomous region before World War II, rapidly became a minority.
 Komi-Permyaks were less affected by these developments because their region’s economy was dominated by forestry, supplying the Ural industrial area with timber.
-After World War II Komi lands were slowly but consistently Russified.
-Komi language was pushed out from the public sphere and it became primarily a rural spoken language with a low social status.
+After World War II, Komi lands were slowly but consistently Russified.
+The Komi language was pushed out from the public sphere and it became primarily a rural spoken language with a low social status.
 Ethnic mixed marriages became widespread and children from such families usually grew up as Russians due to dominant social norms.

-As a result of Soviet Union’s dissolution processes, Komi nationalist thought activated in the 1980s, parallel to a rising national consciousness.
+As a result of the Soviet Union’s dissolution processes, Komi nationalist thought activated in the 1980s, parallel to a rising national consciousness.
 National-cultural associations (such as Komi-Zyrian Komi Kotyr and Komi-Permyak Yugör) were established.
 In January 1991, the first Komi People’s Congress was held in Syktyvkar and a committee of Komi national rebirth was created as its executive arm.
-Komi People’s Congress was meant to operate as a representative body of the Komi people (also Komi-Permyaks are included) which meets every 2 years and represents Komi interests.
+Komi People’s Congress was meant to operate as a representative body of the Komi people (also Komi-Permyaks are included) which meets every two years and represents Komi interests.
 Also some radical parties (Doryam Asnjamös, Komi Stav) emerged, however they have remained marginal and their access to mass media is blocked.